 In this problem we want to find the number of zeros in a given range, and additionally find the index of the k-th zero using a second function.

-In the segment tree, we will store the number of zeros in each segment in t[].
-It is pretty clear, how to implement the build, update and count_zero functions, we can simply use the ideas from the sum query problem.
-Now to find the the k-th zero we will descend the Segment Tree, starting at the root vertex, and moving each time to either the left or the right child, depending on which segment contains the k-th zero.
+zero we will descend the Segment Tree, starting at the root vertex, and moving each time to either the left or the right child, depending on which segment contains the k-th zero.

 int find_kth(int v, int tl, int tr, int k) {